Click Here To Join Our Telegram Channel for FREE daily tutorials!

-In a survival scenario the key word is self-reliance.
+In a survival scenario, the keyword is self-reliance.
 The weekly trips to the local food markets or stores will cease to become an option.
 And even if available, the prices will most likely sky-rocket so that it just won’t be convenient anymore.
 What you need to do is consider the possibility to set up your very own garden, which will sustain and provide for you and your entire family.
 It’s a rather complex task, but it’s nowhere near impossible.
 And once you’ll get the hang of it, it will become rather relaxing and enjoyable.

-It’s something that can ultimately be achieved by the average Joe, with enough practice, resources and dedication.
-You don’t have to be a professional farmer, you’ll just have to educate yourself a little in the matter.
+It’s something that can ultimately be achieved by the average Joe, with enough practice, resources, and dedication.
+You don’t have to be a professional farmer, you’ll just have to educate yourself a little on the matter.
 Be aware of the sustenance and nutrients each product has to offer, calculate how much land you’ll need for the endeavor and set your budget.
 Your best weapon (if you decide to pick up the shovel) is information: educate yourself on season crops, micro-farming, insect repellants, seed collections and storage and on the nutritional value of various crops.

 And arm yourself with patience, because this type of activity requires a lot of practice if you’re starting from scratch.
-But you’ll get better at it with time, and at some point you’ll be become self sufficient, even though if you originally started gardening as a hobby.
+But you’ll get better at it with time, and at some point, you’ll be become self-sufficient, even though if you originally started gardening as a hobby.
 When it comes to choosing the right seeds, I strongly recommend getting non-GMO or heirloom variety seeds.
 These seeds will continue to reproduce, unlike the hybrid varieties that stop reproducing after the first season.
 Let’s have a look at different types of seeds that are suited for your very own survival garden.

-Corn – it’s a warm weather crop, very intolerant to low temperatures, so you should plant it only after the last frost.
-It usually produces two ears per stack and it’s loaded with calcium, iron and protein.
+Corn – it’s a warm-weather crop, very intolerant to low temperatures, so you should plant it only after the last frost.
+It usually produces two ears per stack and it’s loaded with calcium, iron, and protein.
 It’s easy to pick and to store.

 Potatoes – they’re high in protein, vitamin C, vitamin B6 and potassium.
 It’s best if you plant your potatoes 4 – 6 weeks before the last frost.
 An average plant will hold somewhere in the lines of 4 -6 potatoes per sprout.
 When storing them, just know to keep them in a very cool and dark place, away from fruit.